iptc/sport-schema/docs/schema-overview.md

 * The participation in a competition, event or action.
 Teams, atheletes and officials actively participate in competitive events and generate stats about that participation.
 * Membership in of a team.
 Particpation by individuals can be as part of a team.
 This is expressed in the membership part of the model.

-The follow sections describe the patterns used for each of these component parts of the model.
+The following sections describe the patterns used for each of these component parts of the model.

 ### Competition, event and action: building blocks to describe any competition structure